 Why contact Netsafe?

-Under The Harmful Digital Communications Act (the Act), Netsafe has been chosen to offer a free service for people in New Zealand to help with the online bullying, harassment and abuse.
+Under The Harmful Digital Communications Act (the Act), Netsafe has been chosen to offer a free service for people in New Zealand to help with online bullying, harassment and abuse.

 Can I contact Netsafe on behalf of someone else?